 - The draft documents also regulate a so called „Sleeve” procedure for intermediating transactions between two participants who are not eligible to conclude them

-Thus, if on the market for any of the instruments available on the CM-CDN, the highest price purchase offer and the lowest price sale offer are made by participants which are not eligible to conclude a contract directly, if the two participants agree, Opcom may identify a third participant who is included in the eligibility lists of the initial two and which shall act as an intermediary (if it agrees).
+Thus, if on the market for any of the instruments available on the CM-CDN, the highest price purchase offer and the lowest price sale offer are made by participants which are not eligible to conclude a contract directly click here and find solar panel installers fallbrook near me, if the two participants agree, Opcom may identify a third participant who is included in the eligibility lists of the initial two and which shall act as an intermediary (if it agrees).

 - There is no central counterparty and no guarantees are requested by OPCOM in view of performing the transactions on this market.
 Registration on the market is allowed for licence holders, who must also conclude a market participation convention.
 The draft convention, as well the specific procedures for the registration/suspension/revocation of the participants, the submission of the offers have not been yet made